NERC-CEH/data-science-toolbox/CONTRIBUTING.md

 The contribution process is very straightforward and requires only a few steps - so don't hold back and start the process as follows:

-- Create a [GitHub issue in the repository](https://github.com/NERC-CEH/data-science-toolbox/issues) and use either the early stage 'notebook idea' template or the later stage 'notebook inclusion' template if you've got a notebook ready to go.
+1. Create a [GitHub issue in the repository](https://github.com/NERC-CEH/data-science-toolbox/issues) and use either the early stage 'notebook idea' template or the later stage 'notebook inclusion' template if you've got a notebook ready to go.
+If struggling with any of the further stages, write a comment about it in your GitHub issue and tag the toolbox reviewers using: @NERC-CEH/toolbox-reviewers.

-If the notebook is ready to go then continue by:
+2. Create a notebook utilising the structure in this [template](https://github.com/NERC-CEH/data-science-toolbox/blob/main/notebook_guidance/template_notebook.ipynb), which when rendered in the toolbox will look like this: [template rendered](https://nerc-ceh.github.io/data-science-toolbox/template-notebook).
+Follow the [notebook metadata guidance](https://nerc-ceh.github.io/data-science-toolbox/notebook-metadata-guidance) to correctly complete the required frontmatter fields in the first cell of the notebook.

-- Create a standalone GitHub repository for the notebook/method.
-Upload the notebook/method and any necessary files to run it, as well as a [CITATION.cff](https://citation-file-format.github.io/) file.
-Follow the naming convention ds-toolbox-notebook-notebookname (e.g. ds-toolbox-notebook-bias-correction).
-We recommend using the [template notebook](https://nerc-ceh.github.io/data-science-toolbox/template-notebook) as a starting point, and following the [notebook metadata guidance](https://nerc-ceh.github.io/data-science-toolbox/notebook-metadata-guidance) to correctly complete the required frontmatter fields.
+3. Store the notebook either in a GitHub repository.
+This can be an existing repository or you can create a standalone GitHub repository for the notebook/method following the naming convention: ds-toolbox-notebook-notebookname.
+Include any necessary files to run it (e.g. referenced images etc.), as well as a [CITATION.cff](https://citation-file-format.github.io/) file.

-- Request collaborator access to the [data-science-toolbox repository](https://github.com/NERC-CEH/data-science-toolbox.git) - email jercar@ceh.ac.uk.
+4. Request collaborator access to the [data-science-toolbox repository](https://github.com/NERC-CEH/data-science-toolbox.git) - email jercar@ceh.ac.uk, or create a fork.

-- [Clone the repository](#clone-repository) to your local machine:
+5. [Clone the repository](#clone-repository) to your local machine:
 ```bash
 git clone https://github.com/NERC-CEH/data-science-toolbox.git
 ```

 > [!TIP]
 > This local repository tracks the remote repository hosted on GitHub and you can run commands such as '*git fetch origin*' and '*git pull origin*' to update your local copy when the remote repository changes (see [Git fetch and merge](https://longair.net/blog/2009/04/16/git-fetch-and-merge/)).

-- [Create a remote branch](#create-branch) on the GitHub page: [data-science-toolbox/branches](https://github.com/NERC-CEH/data-science-toolbox/branches).
+6. [Create a remote branch](#create-branch) on the GitHub page: [data-science-toolbox/branches](https://github.com/NERC-CEH/data-science-toolbox/branches).
 Naming convention for branches is {yourname}/{branchname} (e.g. jez/bias-correction).
 Fetch the remote branch to your local machine via '*git fetch origin*' and then create a linked local branch that tracks the remote one via '*git checkout -b branch_name origin/remote_branch_name*'.
 This also checks out the branch so you can start working on it.

 > [!TIP]
 > - Branches are spaces to develop code, edit files and make commits without affecting the parent branch (normally labelled *'main'* or *'master'*).